HeartSaVioR/spark-sql-kafka-offset-committer/README.md

 </dependency>
 ```

+You can dynamically include jar file while submitting, via leveraging `--packages` option. `--packages net.heartsavior.spark:spark-sql-kafka-offset-committer:0.1.0`.
+You may want to add `--conf spark.sql.streaming.streamingQueryListeners=net.heartsavior.spark.KafkaOffsetCommitterListener` as well, since you're dynamically adding the jar, hence the class is not accessible in your uber jar.

 ## How to use

 Kafka offset committer is implemented as StreamingQueryListener.
 There're two approaches to enable streaming query listener: